crosslandwa/push-wrapper/README.md

 ### Can i write a *reasonable looking* and *useful* app in a web browser (in a timeframe comparable to MaxMSP development)?
 - Yes and no
-- The push-wrapper code made hooking up the controller to application code trivial
+- The push-wrapper code makes hooking up the controller to application code trivial
 - Writing audio applications *from scratch* using the Web Audio API proved to be slower than anticipated
   - The Web Audio API offers a fairly low level building blocks
   - Suggest I look at libraries such as [Tonejs](https://github.com/Tonejs/Tone.js) that provide higher level functionality in the future